 Video meetings challenge productivity value because they are communicatively asymmetrical – spatial production and reception of talk are separated and constrained.
 Hybrid meetings (in which at least one endpoint is a group of people in a room) exacerbate asymmetry of video meetings because local room group dynamics are more immediately conversationally actionable than endpoint-to-endpoint dynamics.
 So although we can see and hear one another on almost any device, content and control are isolated on devices or physically limited to the room.
 Social nuances and engagement are hard for remote participants.
 We know that people can adapt technology to their communication needs, and they can also adapt their communication to technological enablements and constraints (leading to ‘technologized interaction‘) but the potential of video-mediated communication is greater than simply replicating what we can do in a face-to-face meeting.
 The Socially Intelligent Meetings workstream explores how to use technology to augment the social intelligence of participants in video meetings.
-The goal is to make meetings contextually adaptive and inclusive for meeting leaders and participants in real time, to explore how to help make meetings more effective over time for groups and enterprises, all infused with a strong sense of the ethical accountability.
-By improving the effectiveness of video meetings, we may be able to reduce the need for energy-intensive travel and improve the productivity of work anytime, anywhere, and on any-device.
+By so doing, we may be able to reduce the need for energy-intensive travel and improve the productivity of work anytime, anywhere, and on any-device.

 This program of work currently has three strands

 - Configuring Hybrid Meetings

 Mixed Reality and Robotic Telepresence: Pushing the envelope on presence and engagement